 I have a unique technique I use.
 I record my vocal warm-ups to see the sound frequencies recorded and hear my voice before doing any voice-over takes.
 There is something helpful to see the recorded sound pattern and zoom in on specific unwanted sounds and any mouth noise in the audio editing software.

 Here is an excellent vocal warm-up routine from the Jacobs Vocal Academy that only takes five mutes.
-It is meant for singers, yet you can also use this even if you are only doing spoken narrations.
+It is meant for singers, yet you can definitely still benefit from this even if you are only doing spoken narrations.

 Tip #9 – Choosing the Best Voice-Over Mic

 Luckily, I already did extensive reviews of the best voice-over mics which you can find here, and explained how to set-up a voice-over studio here.
 Reading these articles will save you a lot of time getting to know about the solutions that I think are the best for recording voice overs.

 In general, the best type of mic for voice recording is a condenser mic with a cardioid pickup pattern.
 Use the mic with a windscreen and/or pop filter.